kupian/vsftpd-backdoor-container/README.md

 3. Provide any password
 4. In a new terminal, initiate a connection to port 6200: `nc localhost 6200`
 5. Congrats, shell achieved!

+*Alternatively, just run the python script on your host machine.
+It will give everyone who triggers the backdoor root access to your system, but maybe that's what you're going for.
+Who am I to stop you?*